cmd-master/iml-enron-fraudcase/README.md

 cv = GridSVC(clf, param_grid=param)
 ```

-    C:\Users\Chris\Anaconda3\envs\py27\lib\site-packages\sklearn\grid_search.py:42: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
-This module will be removed in 0.20.
-      DeprecationWarning)

 ## 5.1.
 Validation
 Validation allows us to check our algoritm's effectiveness by splitting our dataset where we can train our algorithm on one set and test on another, which helps us check for overfitting.